MaXfAa/adblocklist-streaming-sites/README.md

 For AdGuard :

 1. Go in AdGuard.
-(If you haven't AdGuard, you can download it here : https://adguard.com/adguard-browser-extension/overview.html)
+(If you have not AdGuard, you can download it here : https://adguard.com/adguard-browser-extension/overview.html)
 2. Go to filters page : chrome-extension://bgnkhhnnamicmpeenaelnjfhikgbkllg/pages/options.html#antibanner0
 3. Click on "Add custom filter"
 4. Paste this link : https://raw.githubusercontent.com/MaXfAa/adblocklist-streaming-sites/main/list.html